Karting European Championship: Secondary senior classes (1982–2009)

-Junior direct-drive classes (1989–present)
+Junior classes (1989–present)

-Primary junior direct-drive class (1989–present)
+Primary junior class (1989–present)

-Since 2016, the junior direct-drive class has been OK-Junior (OK-J) for drivers aged 12 to 14 in the year.
+Since 2016, the junior class has been OK-Junior (OK-J) for drivers aged 12 to 14 in the year.
 The class was called Junior Intercontinental A (ICA-J) from 1989 to 2006, KF3 from 2007 to 2012, and KF-Junior (KF-J) from 2013 to 2015.

-Due to the fast progression of talented racing drivers, OK-J has traditionally hosted the most Formula One prospects at the European Championship as notable drivers often graduate to junior formulae prior to reaching senior karting divisions such as OK and KZ.
+Due to the fast progression of racing drivers, OK-J has traditionally hosted the most Formula One prospects at the European Championship as notable drivers often graduate to junior formulae prior to reaching senior karting divisions such as OK and KZ.
 Notably, the entire 2009 podium—Nyck de Vries, Carlos Sainz Jr. and Daniil Kvyat—progressed to Formula One.
-Despite this, Sebastian Vettel remains the only junior European Champion to also win the Formula One World Drivers' Championship.
+Despite this, Sebastian Vettel and Lando Norris are the only two junior European Champions to also win the Formula One World Drivers' Championship.

-George Russell is the only driver to win multiple junior direct-drive European Championships, winning back-to-back in 2011 and 2012.
+George Russell is the only driver to win multiple junior European Championships, winning back-to-back in 2011 and 2012.